Boeing's head of 737 Max program loses job after midair blowout

 Katie Ringgold, former vice president of 737 delivery operations, is replacing him, effective immediately.

-His ouster comes amid fallout after a portion of a Boeing 737 Max aircraft blew out mid-air on an Alaska Airlines flight.
+His ouster comes amid fallout after a portion of a Boeing 737 Max aircraft blew out mid-air on an Alaska Airlines flight from Portland, Oregon, to Ontario, California, on January 5.

+Missing bolts that were never attached to the Boeing aircraft's door were to blame for the incident, the National Transportation Safety Board found earlier this month.

+The door plug, which covers an unused aircraft exit door, is usually secured by four bolts, which keep it in place.
+In this case, the door blew out, forcing the plane to make an emergency landing.

 — This is a developing story.